Spotted Jewelweed – Native Plant of the Day 09/10/2017

-More info at the Impatiens pallida detail page.
+More info/ photos at the Impatiens capensis detail page.

 Several years ago the Chattanooga Valley Church of the Nazarene generously opened a walking track next to a creek on their property in Flintstone, Georgia and made it available to the public.
 My wife and I take advantage of that track from time to time, and have been surprised and pleased by how many wildflowers grow in the area.
 Yesterday was a beautiful day, so we walked the track, and I went back later to photograph the wildflowers.
 Here are a dozen native species blooming now along the track.